Welcome to

 Patients may develop dental conditions years after therapy is over.

-If possible, survivors may want to look for a dentist familiar with the effects of childhood cancer treatment on oral health.
-The care team at the pediatric center may have recommendations.
+If possible, you may want to look for a dentist familiar with the effects of treatment on oral health.
+The care team may have recommendations.

-Survivors should tell their dentist about their cancer treatment and share a copy of their survivorship care plan.
+Tell your dentist about the treatment you received and share a copy of your survivorship care plan if you have one.

 Poor dental hygiene can lead to cavities.
 A cavity could quickly become a serious infection in a child undergoing therapy.
 If an infection is not treated, it could spread and become life threatening.